thesamwell/JoystickViewer/README.md

 # Known Issues
 - In local matches with multiple cars, the history length and duration will be incorrect (too short)
-   - This is b/c the function that's hooked to store inputs runs 120 times/s per locally handled car.
+   - This is because the function that's hooked to store inputs runs 120 times/s per locally handled car.
    - For most modes (training, workshop, online games) this works since only the player's car is rendered locally.
-   - For local matches with bots, the game renders the bots cars locally, so this function is called more.
+   - For local matches with bots, the game renders the bots' cars locally, so this function is called more.